Byron De La Beckwith: Murder of Medgar Evers

-On June 12, 1963, at age 42, De La Beckwith murdered NAACP and civil rights leader Medgar Evers shortly after the activist arrived home in Jackson.
-Beckwith had positioned himself across the street with a rifle, and he shot Evers in the back.
+On June 12, 1963, at age 42, De La Beckwith murdered Medgar Evers, civil rights leader and the NAACP's first state field secretary shortly after the activist arrived home in Jackson, Mississippi.

+De La Beckwith had positioned himself across the street from Evers's home.
+Using a rifle, he shot Evers in the back.
 Evers died an hour later, aged 37.
 Myrlie Evers, his wife, and his three children, James, Reena, and Darrell Evers, were home at the time of the assassination.

-Their son Darrell recalled the night: "We were ready to greet him, because every time he came home it was special for us.
+Darrell, who was nine years old at the time, recalled the night: "We were ready to greet him, because every time he came home it was special for us.
 He was traveling a lot at that time.
 All of a sudden, we heard a shot.
 We knew what it was."

 Trials

-The state twice prosecuted De La Beckwith for murder in 1964, but both trials ended with hung juries.
-Mississippi had effectively disenfranchised black voters since 1890, so they were in practice excluded from serving on juries, whose members were drawn from voter rolls.
-During the second trial, Ross Barnett, Democratic Governor of Mississippi at the time of the assassination, shook hands with De La Beckwith in the courtroom.
+The state prosecuted De La Beckwith twice for murder in 1964, but both trials ended with hung juries.
+Mississippi had effectively disenfranchised black voters since 1890.
+In practice, this also meant they were excluded from serving on juries, whose members were drawn from voter rolls.
+During the second trial, Ross Barnett, Democratic governor of Mississippi at the time of the assassination, shook hands with De La Beckwith in the courtroom.
 The White Citizens' Council paid De La Beckwith's legal expenses in both his 1964 trials.

 In January 1966, De La Beckwith, along with a number of other members of the White Knights of the Ku Klux Klan, was subpoenaed by the House Un-American Activities Committee to testify about Klan activities.
 Although De La Beckwith gave his name when asked by the committee (other witnesses, such as Samuel Bowers, invoked the Fifth Amendment in response to that question), he answered no other substantive questions.
 In the following years, De La Beckwith became a leader in the segregationist Phineas Priesthood, an offshoot of the white supremacist Christian Identity movement.
 The group was known for its hostility toward African Americans, Jews, Catholics, and foreigners.

 According to Delmar Dennis, who acted as a key witness for the prosecution at the 1994 trial, De La Beckwith boasted of his role in the death of Medgar Evers at several Ku Klux Klan rallies and similar gatherings in the years following his mistrials.
 In 1967, he unsuccessfully sought the Democratic Party's nomination for Lieutenant Governor of Mississippi.